iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 We can delete duplicate rows by using a **DELETE USING** statement.

-We can use the table created in the previous question to learn how to delete those duplicates.
+We can use the table created in the previous question to learn how to delete those duplicates entries.

 ````sql
 DELETE